Each campus has its own library with a dedicated customer service team and subject specialists.

 The library is not just for students

 You don’t need to be a current student or staff member to access our libraries.
-As an individual, charity or business you are welcome to join the Library by applying for membership.
+Individuals are welcome to join the Library by applying for membership.
+Details of our External Library membership scheme and how to apply can be found in the guide below.

 If you are considering applying to study at the University of Gloucestershire, you are welcome to get in touch to find out more about library and information resources.